-- 16.1.Cyberbullying, against both pupils and staff, is not tolerated. - 16.2.Any incidents of cyberbullying are dealt with quickly and effectively whenever they occur. - 16.3.Information about the school's full response to incidents of cyberbullying can be found in the School Behaviour Policy, Anti-bullying and Cyberbullying Policy.
+16.1.
+Cyberbullying, against both children and young people and staff, is not tolerated.

+- 16.2.
+Any incidents of cyberbullying are dealt with quickly and effectively whenever they occur. - 16.3.
+Information about the school's full response to incidents of cyberbullying can be found in the School Behaviour Policy, Anti-bullying and Cyberbullying Policy.